sifferman/Wave-Parser/README.md

 ## Getting Started

+How to build:

-To build, open the Makefile and ensure that the correct g++ compiler flags are used according to your OS.
-If you are on Windows, be sure to include the -lws2_32 flag.
+1. Edit the Makefile so that the correct g++ compiler flags are used according to your OS.
+(If you are on Windows, be sure to include the -lws2_32 flag.)

-Then run `make`.
+2. Run `make`.

-To open a wave file, run `./main <FILENAME>`.
+After building, run `./main <FILENAME>`.